joshgerdes/jekyll-uno/_drafts/create-a-public-holidays-api-using-microsoft-azure.md

 We will use a mix of the Azure Portal and PowerShell to deploy this solution from start to finish; you can find the source data and code directly in the GitHub repository here: [lukemurraynz/PublicHoliday-API](https://github.com/lukemurraynz/PublicHoliday-API "PublicHoliday-API") for reference _(feel free to fork, raise pull requests etc.)._

 ### Deployment

+The deployment steps will be separated into different sections to help simplify implementation.
+Make sure you adjust the names of your resources and locations to suit your naming conventions and regional locations _(such as Australia East or West Europe)_.
+Your deployments may fail if a name has already been used.